KazuKaku/New-GLDAB-Arduino-with-PWM-output/README.md

 PWM output is 8ch.

+Set the Throttle (3ch) to under 950 msec and over 1950 msec.

 ## How New GLDAB by Arduino with convert PPM to PWM signal output works

 ![250117 NewGLDAB Action ](/image/250117%20NewGLDAB%20Action%20.jpg)